 Data Processing

 Before any other processing could be performed, it was necessary to screen our images for the effects of atmospheric interference.
 To this end two different atmospheric corrections on the raw imagery were performed.
-The publicly available ACOLITE software was compared against the methods provided by Dash/Mishra et. al. 2012.
-ACOLITE is designed to correct for scenes for marine water leaving reflectances and takes into account factors such as extraterrestrial solar irradiance, water absorption, Rayleigh optical scattering, ozone and aerosol optical thickness (Vanhellemont & Ruddick 2014).
+The publicly available ACOLITE software was compared against the methods provided by Dash et al., 2012.
+ACOLITE is designed to correct for scenes for marine water leaving reflectances and takes into account factors such as extraterrestrial solar irradiance, water absorption, Rayleigh optical scattering, and ozone and aerosol optical thickness (Vanhellemont & Ruddick, 2014).
 However, ACOLITE has not been validated within highly productive, turbid waters.
 Nonetheless, each model was used to correct imagery between August 2013 and October 2015 and all subsequent processing was performed on both sets.
 The results were compared after algorithm validation to determine the most effective model.

 Atmospheric Correction